Australia’s top immunisation experts have updated their recommendations for COVID-19 winter fourth doses to help reduce severe disease.

 1800 675 398

-You may also be able to book a vaccination at your GP clinic.
-You can direct any questions to the Victorian Government’s COVID website or the 24-hour coronavirus hotline: 1800 675 398.
+To find your nearest vaccinating GP clinics, check the Victorian Government’s COVID website or the 24-hour coronavirus hotline: 1800 675 398.

 Main office